-AMIBIOS SETUP - POWER MANAGEMENT SETUP (C) 2000 American Megatrends, Inc. All Rights Reserved Power Management/APM Standby Time Out (Minute) Suspend Time Out (Minute) Ring On Power On RTC Alarm Power On RTC Alarm Date RTC Alarm Hour RTC Alarm Minute RTC Alarm Second KeyBoard Power On HotKey Select Disabled Disabled Disabled Disabled Disabled 15 12 30 Disabled N/A $\begin{array}{llllllllllllllllllllllllllllllllllll$
+AMIBIOS SETUP - POWER MANAGEMENT SETUP ©1999 American Megatrends, Inc. All Rights Reserved Power Management/APM Standby Time Out Suspend Time Out Ring On Power On LAN Card Power On RTC Alarm Power On RTC Alarm Date RTC Alarm Hour RTC Alarm Minute RTC Alarm Minute RTC Alarm Second KeyBoard Power On HotKey Select Disabled Disabled Disabled Disabled Disabled $\begin{array}{llllllllllllllllllllllllllllllllllll$

 Power Management/APM Use this item to enable or disable a power management scheme.
 If you enable power management, you can use the items below to set the power management operation.
 Both APM and ACPI are supported.
-Standby Time Out (Minute) This sets the timeout for Standby mode in minutes.
+Standby Time Out This sets the timeout for Standby mode in minutes.
 If the time selected passes without any system activity, the computer will enter power- saving Standby mode.
-Suspend Time Out (Minute) This sets the timeout for Suspend mode in minutes.
+Suspend Time Out This sets the timeout for Suspend mode in minutes.
 If the time selected passes without any system activity, the computer will enter power- saving Suspend mode.
 Ring On Power On The system can be turned off with a software command.
 If you enable this item, the system can automatically resume if there is an incoming call on the Fax/Modem.
 You must use an ATX power supply in order to use this feature.

-RTC Alarm Power On / Date / Hour / Minute / Second The system can be turned off with a software command.
+LAN Card Power On The system can be turned off with a software command.
+If you enable this item, the system can automatically resume if there is traffic on the network adapter.
+You must use an ATX power supply in order to use this feature.
+RTC Alarm Power On /Date /Hour /Minute /Second The system can be turned off with a software command.
 If you enable this item, the system can automatically resume at a fixed time based on the system's RTC (realtime clock).
 Use the items below this one to set the date and time of the wake-up alarm.
 You must use an ATX power supply in order to use this feature.
-KeyBoard Power On HotKey Select If you enable this item, you can turn the system on and off by pressing hot keys on the keyboard.
-You must enable the Keyboard Power On jumper in order to use this feature.
-Use the item below this one to select the hot keys to power on the system.
+KeyBoard Power On If you enable this item, you can turn the system on by pressing hot keys (Ctrl + Alt + Back Space) on the keyboard.
+You must connect an ATX power supply and enable this function jumper in order to use this feature.
+HotKey Select If you have enabled the above item KeyBoard Power On, use this item to select the hot keys to power on the system.